You're Probably Doing Pull-Ups wrong!

-A pull up is an exercise that involves using your arms to hang on a bar and pulling your body weight off the ground.
-Pull-ups are compound exercises, which means it engages numerous muscles all at once in one particular movement.
-While they might seem easy to pull off, but there are a lot of people who struggle to do even one rep.
+You should already know: a pull-up is a bodyweight exercise that involves using your arms to hang on a bar and pulling your body weight off the ground.
+Pull-ups are compound exercises, meaning it engages numerous muscles at once in one particular movement.
+While they might seem easy to pull off, plenty of people struggle to do even one rep.

 Improves Overall Physical Health

-One awesome thing about this exercise is that it provides an easily accessible and intense workout.
-A standard pull-up is already hard enough as it is, especially if you are out of shape.
-If you are a beginner doing them, a few standard pull-ups will give you a brutal workout that is guaranteed to make you break a sweat and build your upper body.
+One remarkable thing about this exercise is that it provides an easily accessible and intense workout.
+A standard pull-up is already hard enough as it is, especially if you're out of shape.
+If you're a beginner doing them, a few standard pull-ups will give you a brutal workout guaranteed to make you break a sweat and build your upper body.

 Low impact Movement

-Because of the low impact movement, these exercises do wonders for your strength.
-Grip strength is a crucial part of everyday life and so many other things, so pull-ups are great for that purpose.
+Grip strength is a crucial part of everyday life, so pull-ups are great for improving in that area.
 Developing good grip strength also builds muscles in the fingers and the wrist.
 Your wrist, fingers, and forearm all work together to help you hang from a pull-up bar.
-Sports such as arm wrestling, cricket, football, gymnastics, and judo all call for a firm grip, improved by this exercise.
+Arm wrestling, cricket, football, gymnastics, and judo all call for a firm grip, improved by this exercise.

 Tone Your Upper Body

 After a few months of consistent pull-ups, you will notice a significant upper body transformation.
 As one of the most efficient body sculpting exercises, you should see improvement in the biceps, shoulders, forearm, shoulders, and muscles.
-This will help you achieve the much-coveted V shape.
+You can achieve the much-coveted V-shape.

 Better Health and Mood